AzimoLabs/SMSecureTaskSwitcher/README.md

 ## Author

-Mateusz Kuźnik, matkuznik@gmail.com
+Mateusz Kuźnik, mateusz.kuznik@azimo.com

 ## License

-SMSecureTaskSwitcher is available under the MIT license.
+SMSecureTaskSwitcher is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.